 Here's what Jeff and Dave are reading.

-Dave has finished Anna Karenina, Bond of Brothers, Of Mice and Men, Slaughterhouse Five, Manhunt, Clan of the Cave Bear, With the Old Breed, Bowling Alone, and The Hobbit He is now reading Speeches That Changed the World and Hell & Highwater by Lance Goddard.
+Dave has finished Anna Karenina, Bond of Brothers, Of Mice and Men, Slaughterhouse Five, Manhunt, Clan of the Cave Bear, With the Old Breed, Bowling Alone, The Hobbit, Speeches That Changed the World, Hell and Highwater, Mark Twain, Grover Cleveland's Rubber Jaw, A Separate Peace, and he is now reading both this months issue of Military History (he reads it every month) and Discipline With Dignity.

 Jeff just finished (May 2013) "Tarawa: The Story of a Battle", an amazing first-hand account of this first-ever amphibious assault on a fortified shore.
 If you don't know much about Tarawa, this would be a great place to start.
 At only 150 pages, it's a well-written and thoroughly engrossing telling of this brutal conflict and expertly conveys the purpose and price of victory for this little patch of sand.
 Horrifying, heartbreaking, and inspiring.